-We present a new technique for achieving source separation when given only a single channel recording.
-The main idea is based on exploiting the inherent time structure of sound sources by learning a priori sets of basis filters in time domain that encode the sources in a statistically efficient manner.
-We derive a learning algorithm using a maximum likelihood approach given the observed single channel data and sets of basis filters.
-For each time point we infer the source signals and their contribution factors.
-This inference is possible due to the prior knowledge of the basis filters and the associated coefficient densities.
-A flexible model for density estimation allows accurate modeling of the observation and our experimental results exhibit a high level of separation performance for mixtures of two music signals as well as the separation of two voice signals.
+We present a new technique for achieving blind source separation when given only a single channel recording.
+The main idea is based on exploiting the inherent time structure of sound sources by learning a priori sets of time-domain basis functions that encode the sources in a statistically efficient manner.
+We derive a learning algorithm using a maximum likelihood approach given the observed single channel data and sets of basis functions.
+For each time point we infer the source parameters and their contribution factors using a flexible but simple density model.
+We show separation results of two music signals as well as the separation of two voice signals.